-It is important for the district to adopt appropriate green building standards for new construction and major renovation projects as part of implementing the Measure G Bond program.
-This will ensure that projects will be energy-efficient and help the district achieve its carbon reduction goals.
+It is highly recommended for the district to adopt appropriate green building standards for new construction and major renovation projects to implement the Measure G Bond program.
+This will ensure that projects will be energyefficient and help the district achieve its carbon reduction goals.
 Minimum standards are mandated by state building codes such as CALGreen.
-CALGreen is California's first green building code and first in the nation statemandated green building code.
-It is formally known as the California Green Building Standards Code, Title 24, Part 11, of the California Code of

-Regulations https://codes.iccsafe.org/content/CAGBSC2019/cover).
-CALGreen aims to improve public health, safety, and general welfare through enhanced design and construction of buildings using concepts that reduce negative impacts and promote those principles that have a positive environmental impact and encourage sustainable construction practices.
+CALGreen is California's first green building code and the first in the nation state-mandated green building code.
+It is formally known as the California Green Building Standards Code, Title 24, Part 11, of the California Code of Regulations.
+CALGreen aims to improve public health, safety, and general welfare through enhanced design and construction of buildings using concepts that reduce negative impacts, promote those principles with a positive environmental impact, and encourage sustainable construction practices.
+The CALGreen code is roughly equivalent to LEED Silver